programmfabrik/fylr-gitbook/for-system-administrators/migration/inspect.md

 * Enable this checkbox to include user password hashes
 * If this option is `true`, the restore tool checks if there is at least one user where a password hash is present
 * This sets `--include-password`

+#### Include events

+{% hint style="info" %}
+This parameter is available in fylr from version **v6.12.0**.
+{% endhint %}

+* If set, all events which have an event type that is known by fylr are restored
+* This means if there are unknown events in the backup (from easydb5), these will not be imported
+* If not set, no events will be imported
+* This sets `--include-events`

 #### OAuth2